Datasilk/Saber/README.md

 2. Run command `npm install`
 3. Run command `gulp default`
 4. In Visual Studio, build then publish the **Sql** project to SQL Server
+5. If you are running **MS SQL Server** on the same PC, you can set up your database to use a trusted connection.
+    1. In SSMS, under **Security > Logins**, create a new user for **NT AUTHORITY\NETWORK SERVICE**, and within the user properties window, select **User Mappings**, then check the Saber database, and check the following database membership roles for the Saber database: `db_datareader`, `db_datawriter`, `db_owner`
-5. Copy `/Content/temp/config.json` to `config.json`, then open the file and update the Sql connection string
+6. Copy `/App/Content/temp/config.json` to `/App/config.json`, then open the file and update the Sql connection string
-6. Click Play in Visual Studio & navigate to https://localhost:7070
+7. Click Play in Visual Studio & navigate to https://localhost:7070

 ## Installation (from release)